nf-core/multiplesequencealign/README.md

 ## CASE 1: One input dataset, multiple tools.

-If you only want to deploy a
+If you only have one dataset and want to test the MSA tools we provide by default:

+Your input is a fasta file?
+Then:
 ```bash
 nextflow run nf-core/multiplesequencealign \
    -profile test_small,docker \